 The Board has only limited authority to correct perceived shortcomings in the administration of justice.
-It cannot intervene in ongoing litigation, have a judge removed from a case, review judicial decisions, take action against judges for being "too hard" or "too soft" in sentencing or for setting bond "too high" or "too low."
+It cannot intervene in ongoing litigation, have a judge removed from a case, review judicial decisions, or take action against judges for being "too hard" or "too soft" in sentencing.
 The Board has no jurisdiction to investigate allegations of misconduct and/or incapacity against retired judges, lawyers, police officers, court personnel, administrative law judges, federal judges, arbitrators, hearing officers, or anyone other than active judges of the State of Illinois.